neddington/github-androidstudio-intro/README.md

 ## Work with Remote GitHub repositories
 ### use the Canvas document to complete the exercise with a programming partner
 1. The person in your team with a GitHub account should "drive" first
-2. * **Fork** * this GitHub repository to create a new copy in YOUR GitHub account
+2. **Fork** (button in upper-left corner of) THIS GitHub repository to create a new copy in YOUR GitHub account
 3. Open Android Studio; use the menu option "*File > New > Project from Version Control*" with your GitHub URL
 4. Each person in your group should make at least two commits as shown above; use both the Android Studio terminal and Android Studio VCS to work with Git
-5. Push your changes to GitHub
+5. Push your changes to GitHub using the Android Studio "*Git > PUSH*" menu or the terminal command `git push`

+## Submission
-6. Submit the URL for the updated repo in Canvas
+Submit the URL for the updated GitHub repository in Canvas